 If you want to purchase a home of your own, but can’t afford to buy on the open market, Help to Buy could be your way onto the property ladder.
 The Government has created the Help to Buy scheme to help you take your first steps into home ownership.

-Visit Help to Buy East and South East or call 03333 214044 if you want to buy in Bedfordshire.
+Visit Help to Buy South or phone 0800 4561188 if you want to buy in Bedfordshire.

 If you are interested in buying in another area please visit Help To Buy to find details of the local Help to Buy agent for that region.

 Whether you are looking to get onto the housing ladder or move up it, there are a number of Help to Buy products designed to make buying a home more affordable, including: